vitoco84/decovid-19-documentation/README.md

 | RSA-PKCS#1 v1.5 (legacy padding) | Min.
 3000 Bit RSA Modulus (N) with a public exponent e > 2^16 | SHA-2 with an output length >= 256 Bit |
 | DSA | Min.
 3000 Bit prime p, 250 Bit key q | SHA-2 with an output length >= 256 Bit |

-#### Covid Zertifikat Überprüfungs Regeln
+#### Covid Certificate Verification Rules
-* Enthält das Zertifikat eine gütlige elektronische Signatur?
+* Does the certificate contain a valid electronic signature?
-* Ist das Zertifikat definitiv nicht widerrufen worde?
+* Has the certificate definitely not been revoked?
-* Erfüllt das Zertifikat die anwendbaren Gültigkeitsregeln (Business Rules)?
+* Does the certificate meet the applicable validity rules (business rules)?

-#### Digitale Zertifikate
+#### Digital Certificates
-Digitale Zertifikate enthalten bestimmte Informationen, die durch den X.509 [RFC 2459](https://www.ietf.org/rfc/rfc2459.txt) Standard festgelegt sind.
+Digital certificates contain certain information specified by the X.509 [RFC 2459](https://www.ietf.org/rfc/rfc2459.txt) standard.

-Digitale Zertifikate enthalten mindestens die folgenden Informationen über die zu zertifizierende Authority:
+Digital certificates contain at least the following information about the authority being certified:
-* Den öffentlichen Schlüssel (Public Key) des Inhabers
+* The public key of the holder
-* Den Namen des Inhabers
+* The name of the holder
-* Den Namen der CA (Certificate Authority), die das Zertifikat ausgestellt hat
+* The name of the CA (Certificate Authority) that issued the certificate
-* Das Datum, ab dem das Zertifikat gültig ist
+* The date from which the certificate is valid
-* Das Verfallsdatum des Zertifikates
+* The expiration date of the certificate
-* Die Versionsnummer des Zertifikatsdatenformat, wie in X.509 definiert (Standard ist Version 3)
+* The version number of the certificate data format as defined in X.509 (default is version 3)
-* Eine Seriennummer, eine eindeutge Kennung, die von der CA vergeben wird
+* A serial number, a unique identifier assigned by the CA
-* Ein Issuer Identifier
+* An issuer identifier
-* Ein Subject Identiifer
+* A subject identifier

-Die digitale Signatur in einem Zertifikat wird mit dem privaten Schlüssel (Private Key) der Zertifizierungsstelle erzeugt, die das Zertifikat signiert hat.
-Jeder, der das persönliche Zertifikat überprüfen muss, kann dazu den öffentlichen Schlüssel der CA verwenden.
-Das Zertifikat der CA enthält ihren öffentlichen Schlüssel.
+The digital signature in a certificate is generated using the private key of the CA that signed the certificate.
+Anyone who needs to verify the personal certificate can use the CA's public key to do so.
+The CA's certificate contains its public key.

-Digitale Zertifikate enthalten nicht ihren privaten Schlüssel.
-Sie müssen ihren privaten Schlüssel geheim halten.
+Digital certificates do not contain their private key.
+They must keep their private key secret.

 <a name="security"></a>
 ### Security
-Die Sicherheit der Software wird nach best practices sichergestellt, und mit der Berücksichtigung der [OWASP Top 10](https://owasp.org/Top10/) (The Open Web Application Security Project).
+The security of the software is ensured according to best practices, and with the consideration of the [OWASP Top 10](https://owasp.org/Top10/) (The Open Web Application Security Project).

 <a name="git-flow"></a>
 ### Git Flow Strategy
-GitHub Flow mit main- und feature-branches, um den Hauptcode in einem konstanten, einsatzfähigen Zustand zu halten und somit die kontinuierliche Integration und den kontinuierlichen Bereitstellungsprozess zu unterstützen.
+GitHub Flow with main and feature branches to keep the main code in a constant, deployable state to support continuous integration and continuous deployment process.

 ![GitHub Flow](/../main/Files%20and%20Pictures/GitHub-Flow-Strategy.png)